flim-labs/spectroscopy-py/docs/v1.1/index.md

 - **X** Axis: represent _aquisition time_
 - **Y** Axis: represent _average photon counts_

-This is a quick overview of the steps you need to follow in order to run an experiment.
-More specifically starting from the top of the GUI and going down:
+This is a concise overview of the steps required to conduct an experiment, specifically proceeding from the top to the bottom of the Graphical User Interface (GUI):

 - Choose whether to [export the acquired data](#export-data) or not
 - Select the [acquisition channels](#channels-selection) (1 or more)